Homemade Chorizo Burger

 The red coloring that distinguishes Chorizo from other sausages is because it’s made from dried chilies.
 You’ll need Guajillo, Ancho, and Hatch Chilies – all dried and whole.
 Remove the stems and seeds, and boil until the chilies are soft and pliable.

-Tip: Sometimes dried Hatch chilies are labelled as “New Mexico” chilies.
+Tip: Sometimes dried Hatch chilies are labeled as “New Mexico” chilies.

 Step Two: Puree the Chilies and Spices